 Friday 7th December: The Stray Dogs of Chernobyl, 6.30-8.30pm

-The Chernobyl nuclear disaster of 1982 has had many effects and outcomes in the intervening 36 years, but perhaps one of that we don't think so much about are the animals left behind.
+The Chernobyl nuclear disaster of 1986 has had many effects and outcomes in the intervening 32 years, but perhaps one that we don't think so much about are the animals left behind.
 In 2018 the Wellcome Sanger Institute's Dr Alex Cagan visited the Chernobyl exclusion zone to collect DNA samples from the large stray dog population that now resides in the area.
-Using these samples Alex will be analysing one of the few transmissable types of cancer to understand how cancers can adapt and evolve.
+In this talk Alex will share how these samples can be studied, and how, in the face of disaster, the zone now presents an excellent natural experiment for studying a lot of biological questions.